wuyang1002431655/tango_with_django_19/manuscript/chapter18-ajax.md

 X> - Map an URL to the view `url(r'^add/$', views.auto_add_page, name='auto_add_page'),`
 X> - Add an event handler to the add buttons using JQuery - when added hide the button.
 The response could also update the pages listed on the category page, too.

-T> ### Hints
-T> Below we have included code fragments to help you complete these exercises.
+We have included the following code fragments to help you complete the exercises above.
 The HTML template code for `category.html` that inserts a button, and crucially keeps a record of the category that the button is associated with.

 {lang="html",linenos=off}
 	{% if user.is_authenticated %}